Movie Review – The Last of the Mohicans

 Director: Michael Mann

 Based on the novel written by James Fenimore Cooper, this epic tale is as breathtaking as the land in which it is set.
 The events take place during the French and Indian War, a conflict that decided the fate of both the American colonies and Canada.
 Both England and France were vying for control of the New World, each collecting Native American tribes as allies.
 The Hurons fought alongside the French, while the Mohawks chose the British.
 Two Mohawk trappers and their adopted orphan Nathaniel travel the New York countryside, avoiding the trouble between these two great nations.
 When they come across the tracks of a Huron war party, they are swept into the struggle against their will.
-Having saved the daughters of a British Colonel, they then travel with them to a nearby fort, where their paths begin to point toward a final conflict in which all bonds of love, loyalty, and independence will be harshly tested in a harsh land.
+Having saved the daughters of a British Colonel, they then travel with them to a nearby fort, where their paths begin to point toward a final conflict in which all bonds of love, loyalty, and independence will be brutally tested in a harsh land.

-This is one of my favorite films, probably top twenty.
+This is one of my favorite films, top twenty for sure.
 It has everything I’m looking for from a movie: 1) great acting, especially from Day-Lewis but also from Waddington.
 2) an epic background and historical context that make everything feel more real.
 3) one of the best film scores ever produced, with arrangements that perfectly compliment the film.
 4) a love story that doesn’t feel forced or silly.
 5) action that is fun to watch but also isn’t insulting to audiences.
 6) wonderful film-making, editing, and direction.
 All the pieces fit together so smoothly and there’s something for everyone to enjoy.
 And nothing is over the top; not too much blood, not too much kissing, not to wordy.
 It’s just an overall excellent film that is superior in so many ways to so many others.
 I feel confident in saying that you will not regret watching The Last of the Mohicans.